OnionIoT/OpenWRT-Packages/README.md

 The latest compiled packages can be found at: http://repo.onioniot.com/omega2/packages/openwrt-22.03.5/

 And firmware with these packages can be found at: http://repo.onioniot.com/omega2/images/openwrt-22.03/

+> Compilation done bour our Continuous Deployment System.
+More details [below](#continuous-deployment-details)

+# Developing with this Repo

+See below for information on development of the packages of this repo

+## How Can I Compile the Packages in this Repo for the Omega2 Device?

+### Compiling the Packages as they are in this repo

+> This is useful if you want to test the compilation of packages in this repo

+Use the OnionIoT/openwrt-sdk-wrapper:

+1. Clone the OnionIoT/openwrt-sdk-wrapper repo: https://github.com/OnionIoT/openwrt-sdk-wrapper and check out the `main` branch
+1. Copy the `sdk-profile` config file to the locally cheked out openwrt-sdk-wrapper repo, rename it to `profile`
+1. Follow the instructions in the [OnionIoT/openwrt-sdk-wrapper repo readme](https://github.com/OnionIoT/openwrt-sdk-wrapper/tree/main?tab=readme-ov-file#how-to-use-this-repo) to compile the packages

+### Compiling the Packages from a local clone of this repo

+> This is useful if you're working on changes to the packages in this repo

+Use the OnionIoT/openwrt-sdk-wrapper:

+1. Clone the OnionIoT/openwrt-sdk-wrapper repo: https://github.com/OnionIoT/openwrt-sdk-wrapper and check out the `main` branch
+1. Copy the `sdk-profile` config file to the locally cheked out openwrt-sdk-wrapper repo, rename it to `profile`
+1. Follow the instructions in the [OnionIoT/openwrt-sdk-wrapper repo readme on **using this repo for development**](https://github.com/OnionIoT/openwrt-sdk-wrapper/tree/main?tab=readme-ov-file#how-to-use-this-repo)

+## How Can I Build Firmware that includes the packages from this repo?

+### Building Firmware with Published Packages

+> This is useful if you need firmware with the packages from this repo

+Use the OnionIoT/openwrt-imagebuilder-wrapper to build firmware that includes the compiled, published packages from this repo:

+1. Clone the OnionIoT/openwrt-imagebuilder-wrapper repo: https://github.com/OnionIoT/openwrt-imagebuilder-wrapper and check out the `main` branch
+1. Copy the `imagebuilder-profile` config file to the locally cheked out openwrt-imagebuilder-wrapper repo, rename it to `profile`
+1. Follow the instructions in the [OnionIoT/openwrt-imagebuilder-wrapper repo readme](https://github.com/OnionIoT/openwrt-sdk-wrapper/tree/main?tab=readme-ov-file#how-to-use-this-repo) to build firmware

+### Building Firmware with the Packages from a local clone of this repo

+> This is useful if you're working on changes to the packages in this repo and need to test building firmware that includes the packages

+Use the OnionIoT/openwrt-imagebuilder-wrapper to build firmware that includes packages that have been locally compiled

+1. Clone the OnionIoT/openwrt-imagebuilder-wrapper repo: https://github.com/OnionIoT/openwrt-imagebuilder-wrapper and check out the `main` branch
+1. Copy the `imagebuilder-profile` config file to the locally cheked out openwrt-imagebuilder-wrapper repo, rename it to `profile`
+1. Follow the instructions in the [OnionIoT/openwrt-imagebuilder-wrapper repo readme on **using this repo for development**](https://github.com/OnionIoT/openwrt-imagebuilder-wrapper/tree/main?tab=readme-ov-file#using-this-repo-for-development)

 ---